 - Case studies and testimonials

 And that’s just the start.
 It’s all necessary in order for users to learn about your products and services.
-And that depth of content is usually neglected when looking at new website projects.
+And that depth of content can often get neglected when planning new website projects.

-If you rewrite it all, you’re looking at a lot of content to not only generate, but to load into a new platform.
-If you’re just going for a redesign, you likely will still need to load all of the old content into a new platform or format, with updated imagery and other considerations.
+If you rewrite it all, you’re looking at a lot of content to not only generate, but then to also load into a new platform.
+If you’re just going for a redesign, you’re cutting out the writing part, but you likely will still need to load all of the old content into a new platform or format, with updated imagery and other considerations.

-Oftentimes, the budget surrounding the content portion of a new website build is an expense that clients would like to avoid, by planning on handling the content needs of the new website internally.
-Whether this means writing the content themselves or loading in old content to the new website, it’s not a task to be taken lightly, as demonstrated above—the depth and breadth of copy, imagery, links, forms, downloadable files and more can be enormous.
+A new website build's content budget is an expense that clients would often like to avoid, by planning on handling the content needs of the new website internally.
+Whether this means writing the content themselves or loading in old content to the new website, though, it’s not a task to be taken lightly, as demonstrated above—the depth and breadth of copy, imagery, links, forms, downloadable files and more can be enormous.

 What can you do to get an idea of how much content you’ll need to deal with on a new website?